amanrai31/React2/README2.md

 ## Importing & exporting components

 There are two primary ways to export values with JS: `default exports` and `named exports`.
-So far, our examples have only used default exports.
+In example have only used default exports.
 But you can use `default exports` OR `named exports` OR `both of them(MIXED)` in the same file.
 A file can have `no more than one default export`, but it can have as many named exports as you like.

 - Default => Export statement => `export default function Button() {}` || Import statement => `import Button from './Button.js';` (While importing we can use any name instead of Button)

 - Named => Export statement => `export function Button() {}` || Import statement => `import {Button} from './Button.js';` (While importing we must have to give Exact name which is exported, that's why they are `named export`)

-**NOTE :** In your project, try to stick with one way => either `default export` or `named export`.
-Though we can use the mixed export too.

 -----